 Are Gum Grafts Common?

 Do you find yourself wondering whether or not someone you know has undergone a gum graft procedure?
 Do you suspect that it is more common of a procedure than you initially thought?
 If so, then you are probably correct.
-Gum grafts are incredibly common—and they’re only becoming more common with each passing day.
+Gum grafts are incredibly common-and they're only becoming more common with each passing day.
+Everything from periodontal disease to aggressive brushing and flossing can contribute to gum recession.
+Many people's gums actively recede without them even noticing it.

 Recommended by Leading Professionals